InfraMeshLabs/infra-worker/README.md

 - Local LLMs
 - Custom AI Services

-Each Worker can support one or many providers.
+Each Worker may support one or many providers.

 ---

 # Extensibility

-Infra Worker does not force any AI framework.
+Infra Worker does not enforce a specific AI framework.

-Users are free to choose their preferred implementation.
+Organizations are free to choose the implementation that best fits their environment.

 Examples include: